- The 0x800703f1 error prevents users from installing the latest Windows updates.

 So, use already prepared USB/DVD drive and reinstall your system.
 We can promise you that everything will work much better.

 That should wrap it up.
+With this, you should be able to fix the Windows update error 0x800703f1.
 If you have any questions or alternative workarounds, feel free to post them in the comments.